Waryway/chatbot/chatbot-lesson-04-organize/cmd/README.md

-# Chatbot - Lesson 03 I/O
+# Chatbot - Lesson 04 Organization
-This is the second Chatbot lesson from IWBTD.com.
+This is the fourth Chatbot lesson from IWBTD.com.

 ## Running the example:
 From the root of the repository (the directory where the LICENSE files lives), run the following command

 ##### Windows
-`go run chatbot-lesson-03-input-output\cmd\main.go`
+`go run chatbot-lesson-04-organize\cmd\main.go`

 ##### Linux
-`go run chatbot-lesson-03-input-output/cmd/main.go`
+`go run chatbot-lesson-04-organize/cmd/main.go`

 ### Output